 Review responses

 Your response is public.
-It’s not just for the reviewer - it’s for the next 200 prospects reading your profile.
-Use this playbook to protect conversion, reduce churn, and know when to stop replying and start removing.
+It is not just for the reviewer, it is for the next buyer reading your profile.
+Use this playbook to protect trust, reduce conversion damage, and know when to stop replying and start removing.

 Rule #1: respond like you’re talking to a future customer, not “winning” an argument.